-Above all, safe practice means having a suitably qualified and experienced instructor who will ensure that children and vulnerable adults / adults at risk are not exposed to the above possibilities and who can make a training session enjoyable whilst maintaining the discipline essential to learning a Martial Art.
+Child Protection in Sport Unit Above all, safe practice means having a suitably qualified and experienced instructor who will ensure that children and vulnerable adults / adults at risk are not exposed to the above possibilities and who can make a training session enjoyable whilst maintaining the discipline essential to learning a Martial Art.

-All our instructors are qualified, insured, DBS & first aid recognised.
+All our instructors within the Martyn Dipper Schools of Tae Kwon-Do are qualified, insured, DBS & first aid recognised.

-Within all locations, throughout our association of Tae Kwon-Do schools, care and safeguarding is essential.
+Within all locations, throughout our group of clubs under the Martyn Dipper Schools of Tae Kwon-Do banner, care and safeguarding is essential.
 The duty of care and instruction is constantly monitored and adhered to by all our instructing / staff team.